rkruk/gentoo-custom-install/README.md

 cat /var/log/btrfs-scrub.log
 ```

-This setup will ensure that your Btrfs partitions are automatically scrubbed monthly to detect and fix potential file system issues.
+This setup will ensure that the Btrfs partitions are automatically scrubbed monthly to detect and fix potential file system issues.